 - Preheat the Air Fryer.
 Add the broccoli and water.

 - Cook and Toss.
-8 to 12 minutes at 400 degrees F. Top as desired and ENJOY!
+Air fry broccoli for 8 to 12 minutes at 400 degrees F. Top as desired and ENJOY!

 Recipe Variations

-- Lemon Air Fryer Broccoli.
+- Add Some Citrus Flavor.
 Top the cooked broccoli with grated lemon zest and a squeeze of fresh lemon juice.

-- Spicy Air Fryer Broccoli.
+- Give It a Kick.
 After the broccoli is cooked, toss it with a pinch of red pepper flakes.

-- Balsamic Air Fryer Broccoli.
+- Add Balsamic Vinegar.
 Drizzle the cooked broccoli with balsamic glaze or aged balsamic vinegar.

-- Air Fryer Broccoli with Breadcrumbs.
-Top your air fried broccoli with toasted breadcrumbs (be sure to try this Air Fryer Zucchini next; it has yummy breadcrumbs too).
+- Make a Crispy Topping.
+Top with toasted breadcrumbs (be sure to try this Air Fryer Zucchini next; it has yummy breadcrumbs too).

 What to Serve with Air Fryer Broccoli

 - Salmon.
 It’s a classic pairing with broccoli.
-Try Baked Salmon, Grilled Salmon, or double up on the air frying with Air Fryer Salmon.
+Try Baked Salmon or double up on the air frying with Air Fryer Salmon.

 - Meatballs.
-Make it Italian night with Chicken Meatballs or Turkey Meatballs.
+Make it Italian night with Air Fryer Meatballs.

 Recipe Tips and Tricks